JensDijkstra/Project-NAO/Design Report/DesignReport.md

 #### Recognice faces
 Once a users face is saved it can recognize the user at any time and only respond when the correct user is found.
 #### Track faces
-Nao will always try to look at the users face.
+N will always try to look at the users face.
 This makes the robot seem a bit more friendly and it can keep track of who the user in front of it is.
 #### Hear
-Nao can recognice certain words and phrases and then respond the them.
+N can recognice certain words and phrases and then respond the them.
 #### Talk
-Nao can talk with the user about their training but also about some personal stuf and background information.
+N can talk with the user about their training, give extra
 #### Feel
-NAO has a few touch sensors wich when touched make the robot treact in different ways.
+NAO has a few touch sensors which when touched make the robot react in different ways.
 ### Set of requirements
 ```
 | Manufacture | Functional | Requirements                                                                                               | Fixed | Variable | Extra |